ted-spence-avalara/developer-dot/_posts/2017-11-27-AvaTax-17-12-patch-notes.md

 	<li>Improved performance for the free <a href="/api-reference/avatax/rest/v2/methods/Free/TaxRatesByPostalCode/">TaxRatesByPostalCode API</a>.</li>
 </ul>

-These changes were released gradually during the October and November timeframe, and we think you'll see some improvements to your tax calculation performance!
+These changes were released gradually during the October and November timeframe as our team prepared for Black Friday and Cyber Monday sales events.

 <h3>MultiDocument API Suite</h3>